charlesnmcdowell/Jackedin/Chapter_5_The_Panopticon_OS.md

 Screenshot of an LLC application.

-"Maya," Aria’s voice is sharp now.
-"This is high-risk behavior.
-90% of small businesses fail.
+"Maya," Aria attempts one last intervention.
+"90% of small businesses fail.
 You have debt.
 You have the Elite status to maintain.
 Don't throw it away for a fantasy."

 "It's not a fantasy," Maya says.
 "It's a plan."

 She looks at the camera.
-She knows Henderson might be watching.
-She knows the algorithm is flagging this as 'Flight Risk.'
+She knows Henderson might see the metadata later, but right now, she has the legal high ground.

 "You want my data?"
 Maya asks the screen.
-"You can have it.
+"You can have it from 9 to 5.
 But you don't get my future."

 She opens the "Work" folder.
 She creates a new sub-folder titled "Exit Strategy."

 "Aria," Maya says calmly.
 "Launch the market analysis protocol.
 But this time, run it for *Vintage Denim Trends 2025*."

 Aria pauses.
-The blue circle spins.
-For a second, Maya thinks it will refuse.
+"This query is unrelated to Logistics Optimization."

+"It's related to 'Professional Development'," Maya counters.
+"Run it."

 "Processing," Aria says, her voice reverting to the smooth, compliant servant.
 "Generating report."